A Brief Conversation with Pres. Trump

 A foreman position opens up, everyone thinks he’ll get it, but it goes to Joe Dombrowski.
 Incensed, Frank hears the above radio broadcast and joins the Black Legion.
 Together, they burn down Dombrowski’s home, and ride him and his dad out of town on a rail, then celebrate with beers all around.
 Frank gets the foreman gig but almost immediately loses it again because he’s too busy recruiting for the Legion.
 This time it goes to Mike Grogan (Clifford Soubier), so they attack him, too.
 Cause he's Irish?
 Or because Frank is feeling, as our current media terms it, “economic anxiety”?
 Your call.

-Initially, at trial, they create a cockamamie story about how Jim was supposedly in love with Pearl, and that's what led to the tragedy.
+Initially, at trial, they create a cockamamie story about how Ed Jackson was in love with Pearl, and that's what led to the tragedy.
 Odder still, they make Frank claim that he was in love with Pearl, too.
 It almost feels like this is the reason Frank finally breaks down on the stand and tells the truth.
 It's not the guilt at killing a pal, or the 11th-hour realization that xenophobia is bad; he just couldn’t stand anyone thinking he preferred the uglier woman.

 As in the real Charles Poole case, all of them are sentences to life in prison.
 That's the end.
 Just that.
 So don’t join secret hooded hate groups, kids, or you’ll lose everything.